AbstractSDK/abstract/framework/docs/src/4_get_started/3_module_builder.md

 Abstract provides multiple module bases, as detailed in our section on [modules](../3_framework/6_module_types.md).
 These base implementation provide you with the minimal state and configuration required to start building your modular application.
 After setting up your module base from our template you'll probably want to customize it.
 Our module builder pattern allows you to do just that.
-It also gives you a great overview on all the entry points to you module, and those that others have built.
+It also gives you a great overview on all the entry points to your module, and those that others have built.

 ## Overview

 The builder pattern employed in building an Abstract module is a slight variation of the actual design pattern.
 Instead, the module builder lets you set custom entry point handlers at compile time, meaning you end up with a `const` value that is heavily optimized by the compiler.
-This ensures that the overhead of using Abstract has a negligible effect on both the code's runtime and WASM binary size.
+This ensures that the overhead of using Abstract has little effect on both the code's runtime and WASM binary size.

 ```admonish info
 The code-snippets in this example can be found in the <a href="https://github.com/AbstractSDK/abstract/blob/main/framework/packages/abstract-app/examples/counter.rs" target="_blank">counter app example</a>.
 ```

-In this tutorial we will be working with an [`App` Module](../3_framework/6_module_types.md#apps).
+In this tutorial we will be working on an [`App` module](../3_framework/6_module_types.md#apps).

 ### App Type